awsdocs/amazon-ecs-developer-guide/doc_source/task-cpu-memory-error.md

 For task definitions that specify `FARGATE` for the `requiresCompatibilities` parameter \(even if `EC2` is also specified\), you must use one of the values in the following table, which determines your range of supported values for the CPU and memory parameter\.

-Supported task CPU and memory values for tasks hosted on Fargate are as follows\.
+Supported task CPU and memory values for tasks that are hosted on Fargate are as follows\.

 | CPU value | Memory value \(MiB\) |